McMahon arrived as a political operator, not an education lifer

 The same pattern showed up in grants and teacher-training money

 AP reported that the administration moved to cut upwards of $600 million in teacher-training grants before a judge temporarily blocked the plan.
-That matters because it shows the attack was not just about headcount.
-It was also about stripping out programs tied to the public-school pipeline itself.
+The attack reached beyond headcount and into programs tied to the public-school pipeline itself.

 Then AP reported the administration withheld more than $6 billion in education grants in July 2025 before later releasing only part of the money under bipartisan pressure.
-That is what 'review' looked like on the ground: communities, schools, and programs left hanging while Washington tested how much it could choke off.
+Communities, schools, and programs were left hanging while Washington tested how much it could choke off.

 Even blocked moves still changed the department